Basic Training—11th Week

 “Yeah, you make fun of him now,” Merrimack said, “But when push comes to shove and there’s a widowmaker hiding in the woods taking potshots at your face, he’s the one who’s going to save your ass,” he insisted.
 “I’ve seen his sniper training.
 The man could hit a flying goose’s dick a mile in the sky.”
 He shook his head, his jughandle ears wagging back and forth.

 “I never much liked the fella,” said Gerard, “but damn, if he’s that good a shot, I’ll be hanging out in his foxhole at night, forget you guys,” he chuckled.

 “Now, now,” said Alex, clicking his tongue.
 “I know he’s a very handsome man, but the Corps. has rules against that sort of thing,” he said, winking.

 “Ah, shove off, I didn’t mean–” Gerard began.

 “Oh we know what you meant,” Peter said teasingly.

-“Ah come on, I meant I want him watching my backside–”
+“Ah come on, I meant I want him covering my ass–”

-“Uh-huh, and I’m sure you’ll be watching his,” Bull interrupted.
+“Uh-huh, and I’m sure you’ll be covering his,” Bull interrupted.